 - Internship Agreement Form–this document is submitted to the instructor as soon as the student has started working at the internship site.
 This is a college-wide internship agreement form.

-- If you are working-person during Fall 2021 or Spring of 2020, you need to fill out and provide to your instruction this additional page and submit it with your Internship Agreement
+- If you are working-person during Spring or Fall of 2022, you need to fill out and provide to your instructor this additional page and submit it with your Internship Agreement

 Additiional Page of Agreement